-censuses suggest that he had many daughters, likely eight in all, and at least three sons.
-James's wife's name is unknown, but it is very possible that she is the 70 to 80 year old woman living with presumed son John in the 1830 census of Montgomery Co., NC.
+So if James Allred of Thomas the Elder is not to be equated with the Blount County, AL reference, his children must be sought in the place to which he actually relocated after selling his land on Mt.
+Pleasant Creek in Randolph.
+The 1790 and 1800 censuses suggest that he had many daughters, likely eight in all, and at least three sons.
+James's wife's name is unknown, but I suspect she was a daughter of Solomon Allred.
 Some of the daughters, like Rachel, may have married prior to his departure from Randolph County.
 A few additional ones, like Delilah, may have married in his new location.

 Not everyone in the family, particularly the daughters, can be identified in the absence of probate records, but happily, James's presence in the region long after the Solomon Allred family departed, explains the appearance of other Allreds in the Richmond/Montgomery county borderlands - several of whom have rarely if ever been acknowledged by previous researchers.
 In fact, in my earlier effort, I mistook some of them as belonging to the family of his probable grandson John Allred (1795-1891; wife Amelia Armstrong), in particular Martin J. Allred.
 It turns out that John Allred, son of Joseph and Rachel Allred, did not have a will or estate file.
 He deeded his land to his unmarried daughter Rachel J. Allred, probably for caring for himself and his wife in their declining years.
 Rachel, in turn, gave this land to her sister Martha Little Allred Chappell.
 43 So there is no master list of his heirs.
 44 A careful look at all of John's census records clarifies that he only had one son, born in the early 1820s.
 That individual was definitely Isaac Allred (1821-1879; m.
 Eliza Jane Bostick).
 Isaac was named after his maternal grandfather, Isaac Armstrong, and he wrote a letter from Richmond County to his uncle James Allred in Randolph which survives in the Joseph Allred Papers at Duke University.
 Martin belongs elsewhere.
+(See my paper on Solomon Allred, Sr., particularly his son John.)

 Here follow records that I have accumulated on these families.
 The absence of early Montgomery County documentation means proofs are spotty and a lot of cross referencing is necessary.
 But note that there are interlocking connections among the persons posited as children and grandchildren here.
 They were clearly associated with one another.
-Joseph and Rachel Allred are linked to them by the letter from Martin Williams to James Allred (of Joseph) and by the removal of Joseph's son John to this same border region where the individuals below resided.
-Some were intimately associated with him, for they were his maternal relations.
-And the connection was indeed through Thomas Allred, Sr., just as Rulon Allred claimed so many years ago, but not in the exact manner that he thought.
+Joseph and Rachel Allred are linked to them by the letter from Martin Williams to James Allred (of Joseph) and by the removal of Joseph's son John to this same border been related to the Solomon Allred branch.
+Their father's name is unknown.
+It is very likely he died during or just after the Revolutionary War.
+But it is also possible both their father and their mother could have been Allreds and first cousins to one another.